Facts & figures

 We've already made major contributions to the knowledge and treatment of the disease, and are recognised as leaders in the field.

 For example, our researchers received four of seven awards at the 2018 NSW Premier’s Awards for Outstanding Cancer Research, with Professor Georgina Long named Outstanding Cancer Researcher of the Year.

-We rely on funding and the generosity of our donor community to continue our life-changing research.
+Just like charitible organizations, we rely on funding and the generosity of our donor community to continue our life-changing research.

 The pain of seeing mum take her last breath will never leave my memory, but neither will the support of friends and family.
 Being a researcher myself, I know how critical donations of all sizes are to research.

 We're working on cancer prevention and screening, cancer genetics, and the development of new drugs, cell and radiation treatments.

 Our research is embedded in clinical experience, and translated into clinical practice.

 Every cancer has a different set of molecular changes.
 Treatments can be broad, and with varied results.

 University of Sydney researchers working at the Children’s Medical Research Institute are building a database of information about the molecular make-up of cancer.